River Waveney: Navigation

 In the other direction, construction of Haddiscoe Cut began, to link the river at Haddiscoe to the River Yare at Reedham, enabling vessels from Norwich to bypass Yarmouth.
 With funds running low, a decision was taken to borrow the additional £50,000 which the enabling act allowed and so a request was made to the Exchequer Bill Loan Commission for this amount.
 Work was completed on the cut and the upgrading of the river to Norwich and the formal opening took place on 30 September 1833.
 The venture was a commercial failure, as development of Norwich as a port did not occur and Lowestoft harbour was subject to silting.
 With income failing to match expenditure, the Exchequer Bill Loan Commission could not be repaid, so they took over the navigation in 1842 and sold it to the railway contractor Sir Samuel Morton Peto.

-With the decline in the use of wherries for commercial trade on the rivers prior to the Second World War, navigation ceased on several stretches of the Broads, including the 4.2 mi section of the river from Geldeston Lock to Bungay, where navigation rights were removed in 1934.
+With the decline in the use of wherries for commercial trade on the rivers prior to the Second World War, navigation ceased on several stretches of the Broads, including the 4.2 mi section of the river from Geldeston Lock to Bungay, where navigation rights were removed by the River Waveney (Extinguishment of Navigation Rights) Order 1934 (SR&O 1934/673).
 Geldeston Lock, which is also known as Shipmeadow Lock, gradually deteriorated, and in 2013 it was restored in a joint project by the River Waveney Trust and the Inland Waterways Association.
 During the restoration work, a carved stone showing that the lock was previously restored in 1910 was found, as was a gold wedding ring.
 Wainford and Ellingham locks have since been converted into sluices, but the Environment Agency has negotiated with local landowners to allow the use of this section by canoes and unpowered craft.
 To aid this, it has improved the facilities for portaging boats at the locks.

 Mutford lock links Oulton Broad to Lake Lothing and is the only working lock on the whole of the Broads.
 Two swing bridges carried the Lowestoft to Ipswich railway line and the A1117 road over the cut to the east of the lock.
 The road bridge has since been replaced with a single leaf bascule bridge in August 1992.
 The lock was refurbished in 1992 and was managed by Waveney District Council, but there were discussions taking place in 2009 to transfer it to the Broads Authority, who manage the rest of the Broads.
 Since 2011, day-to-day management has been handled on behalf of the council by Sentinel Enterprises, which is part of Sentinel Leisure Trust.
 They also operate Oulton Broad Yacht Station.